T-TH 9:45-11:00 AM

 Paper Topic Chosen (Jan.
 29)- 10 points

-Oral Presentation of Term Paper - 100 points
+Oral Presentation of Term Paper (Starts on April 16)- 100 points

 Final Exam (TBA) - 200 points